 7. Set Up Virtual Machines (VMs)

 Now that KVM is ready, you can create and configure virtual machines.
 You can use tools like Virt-Manager (a graphical tool) or virsh (command-line) to create and manage VMs.
+This is where you define RAM, CPU cores, and disk space for your guests.

 8. Install Operating Systems on VMs

 Just like you install an operating system on a regular computer, install the desired operating systems on your virtual machines.
 This could be Linux, Windows, or any other supported OS.
+You can even use KVM to host a WordPress VPS by installing a web server on a Linux guest.

 9. Enjoy Your Virtual World